 Slow Down When Talking About Difficult Topics

-When you are discussing difficult topics, such as politics or religion, it is important to think carefully about what you say.
-If you speak too quickly, you are going to run the risk of making mistakes and sounding awkward.
+When discussing difficult topics, such as politics or religion, it is important to think carefully about what you say.
+If you speak too quickly, you risk making mistakes and sounding awkward.

 Instead, try to speak slowly and deliberately, and make sure that you pause between each sentence.